Selected in 2013, 2014 and 2016 as a Top-Rated Defense Attorney by Super Lawyers

 A federal criminal conviction does not always close the door with finality on a defendant.
 There may have been legal issues not identified or inappropriately argued by your original attorney, or objections made that were overruled by the trial court.
-Ann Fitz is a federal criminal attorney in West Palm Beach has represented clients in various Courts of Appeals, including the 11th Circuit Court of Appeals, and has successfully argued for reduced sentences and overturned convictions for her clients.
+Ann Fitz is a federal criminal attorney in West Palm Beach who has represented clients in various Courts of Appeals, including the 11th Circuit Court of Appeals, and has successfully argued appellate issues for her clients.

-When we represent you at both the initial trial and the case before the Court of Appeals, we will ensure that all material issues are preserved in court.
-We will always make objections at trial if we feel it important to do so, even if they are overruled by the judge.
+When Ann Fitz represents you at both the initial trial and the case before the Court of Appeals, she will ensure that all material issues are preserved in court.
+She will always make objections at trial if we feel it important to do so, even if they are overruled by the judge.
 By doing so, a record of that particular issue is maintained for subsequent review.
-This allows us to raise those issues on appeal of the conviction and/or sentence.
+This allows her to raise those issues on appeal of the conviction and/or sentence.

 Please know that timing is important as there is a statute of limitations for criminal appeals.
 It is, therefore, imperative for you to contact us immediately for a review of your case.